 The unfilled meringue shell keeps for up to two weeks in a large airtight container in a cool dry place.
 Do not put it in the fridge or it will go sticky.
 You can also freeze the empty shell wrapped in foil for up to a month.

-Once you have assembled it with the cream and fruit, you need to eat it within two to three hours.
+Once assembled with the cream and fruit, eat it within two to three hours.
 After that the moisture softens the crisp shell.
-Leftovers will keep in the fridge for a day but the texture becomes soft — more like an Eton mess than a pavlova.
+Leftovers will keep in the fridge for a day but the texture goes soft.
+The golden rule: assemble just before serving.

 Nutrition Facts